cberto/cberto/README.md

 ##  🧐 About

-- 👨‍💻 I’m currently working on **Angular and .NET**
+- 👨‍💻 I am currently working in Santander Tecnologia with **React and .NET**.
-- 🌱 I am now learning **React and FUNDAMENTALS OF HACKING & DEFENSE** at Ekoparty Hackademy.
+- 🌱 I am now learning **FUNDAMENTALS OF HACKING & DEFENSE** at Ekoparty Hackademy.
 - :neutral_face: I have a **love/hate** relationship with **Programming**
 - ⚡ Fun fact I love to read, learn new technologies and  play sports.
-I practice Judo and Kendo  (I love Japan 🇯🇵)
+I practice Judo and Kendo